Graphic stating "PDMLink, ProjectLink, Partslink, etc: Windchill Modules Explained"

 Furthermore, traditional 2D models tend to require multiple drawings for comprehensive documentation, which can be time-consuming to create and maintain.
 MBD eases these processes by consolidating all the relevant information into a single digital model, which in-turn, simplifies the documentation process and makes it easier to update when changes are made.

 While the transition to Model-Based Definition may require some initial investment and adjustment, the benefits far outweigh the challenges.
-MBD not only streamlines engineering and manufacturing processes but also improves collaboration, reduces errors, and enhances overall product quality.
+MBD streamlines engineering and manufacturing processes, improves collaboration, reduces errors, and enhances overall product quality.

 Model-based definition offers a new way of thinking about and creating products.